 Students can enroll in many traditional, 15-week academic courses as a non-credit offering by submitting a noncredit registration form (top right hand corner).
 Noncredit registration is offered at a reduced tuition rate (see course schedule book for additional information).
 Tuition is due at the time of registration.
 Noncredit courses are not for academic credit, do not appear on your college transcript, and cannot be changed to academic credit at a later date.
-Certificates of participate or attendance, if issued, are issued by the college or department that offers the course.
+Certificates of participation or attendance, if issued, are issued by the college or department that offers the course.

 2016 – 2017 Noncredit Tuition Rate - $390 per credit (for both Undergraduate and Graduate courses)